tolking/vuepress-theme-ououe/README.md

 # vuepress-theme-ououe

-A blog theme for VuePress by tolking
+> A blog theme for VuePress

-> This theme is for Vuepress 1.x which is currently in alpha
+**This plugin is for Vuepress 1.x which is currently in alpha**

 Live Demo: [My Blog](https://ououe.com)